KS4 English

 Year 10

-Students study the following set texts in their entirety:
+Students study the following set texts in full:

-- Power and Conflict poetry (15 poems from Romantic era to modern)
+Power and Conflict poetry anthology (15 poems from the Romantic era to the present)

 Year 11

-All set texts studied across the two years will be externally examined at the end of year 11.
+All set texts and skills studied over the two years are assessed through external examinations at the end of Year 11.

 Useful Links: